xephora/Threat-Remediation-Scripts/Manual_Scripts/Investigation/readme.md

 - Please be sure to replace the username placeholder with the target username you want to investigate.
 Example below:

 ### TODO
 - Curently working on Chrome Extension enumeration for the WinInspect script.
+With a built-in identifier that associates the extension id with the extension name.
+(Concept for now)

+### Future Project
+- Need to create a Chrome Extension enumeration for MAC/Linux
+-

 ```
 Windows